Cover image for 10 usability heuristics: The ultimate guide to better UI design

 A 2023 study found that high visual complexity significantly increased task completion time and cognitive load, particularly through higher fixation counts and longer eye-movement patterns.

-For sustainability dashboards, resist the temptation to display every available metric.
-Show only actionable data by default, with drill-down options for detailed analysis.
+For sustainability dashboards, resist the pull to display every available metric by default.
+Show only actionable data first, with drill-down options for detailed analysis.
+This is particularly important when your users are executives or procurement leads who need a clear signal, not a data dump.

 External